 False Roselle, African Rose Mallow

-Water the soil when it feels dry and move it into sunshine in early spring.
-It may not start sending out new growth until late spring.
+Water the soil when it feels dry and move it into the sun in early spring.
+Be patient, it may not start sending out new growth until late spring.

 The size of a mature Hibiscus acetosella plant will depend on both the variety and growing conditions, but most get to about 4 ft. (h) x 4-6 ft. (w)